connect-group/terraform-aws-rds-finalsnapshot/README.md

 AWS RDS Final Snapshot Management Module
 ========================================

+> ###### IMPORTANT
+> The first time this configuration is applied the `first_run` variable passed to the modules must be `true`.
+>
+> All subsequent applies should have `first_run` set to false or ommitted (as false is default).

-This module, or specifically the two submodules `snapshot_identifiers` and `snapshot_maintenance` will manage Final Snapshots of AWS database instances and clusters.
+This module, or specifically the two submodules `snapshot_identifiers` and `snapshot_maintenance` will manage Final Snapshots of AWS database instances and clusters to ensure that infrastructure can be backed up, destroyed, and restored.

+It will retain the last `number_of_snapshots_to_retain`.
+If the number to retain is 'ALL' then no snapshots will be deleted.

 The primary purpose of the modules is to allow for destruction of a database, such that it will capture a final snapshot and then restore it when later recreated.